 Place it in a small, wide mouth glass jar and store it in a dark, cool place like your pantry.
 This recipe makes 3 ounces of Black Walnut Salve and is easily doubled or tripled.

 Apply liberally to the affected area morning and night.

 BONUS: Garden and Lawn Worm Destroyer!
-Use the husks and leaves of black walnut.
+Use the husks and leaves of the black walnut tree.
 Mash and simmer them in warm water for 30 minutes, making a strong decoction.
 Strain after cooling and use it to destroy worms.
 The liquid can be poured on lawns and grass walks without injuring the grass itself, or placed in a spray bottle, diluted 50% and used as a bug spray.